hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 * Node certificate
 * Node private key
 * CA public certificate

+We will also specify the template stanza to create certs and keys for the Nomad CLI (which defaults to HTTP but will need to use HTTPS once once TLS is enabled in our cluster).

 Your `consul-template.hcl` configuration file should look similar to the following (you will need to do this on each node in the cluster):